Trip Details

 • Dobate

-First, we have a steep climb form Dobate to Mumbuk or also called Nambuk.
-We walk through firs and rhododendron.
+First, we have a steep climb from Dobate to Mumbuk also called Nambuk.
+We walk through firs and rhododendrons.
 We pass Keke La, Tutu La, and Kauma La.
 Finally, we have a descent to Kingma Danda.
 Overnight at Khongma Danda.

 • BF/Lunch/Dinner